 Greenify helps control the states of all running apps, so that your foreground apps run just fine while the background apps are completely halted.
 It doesn’t do everything by itself – when you open Greenify for the first time, you can create a list of apps which should be hibernated whenever they are in the background.
 That way, it won’t confuse apps such as the DI.FM radio app as something which should be hibernated.

 Unless you know exactly what you’re doing, it’s highly advised to stick with hibernating downloaded apps, and not system services such as your alarm clock.
 The only caveat to this app is that, as it makes some system-level changes to function correctly, you’ll need to have a rooted device along with the SuperSU app instead of SuperUser.
-If you need other ways of saving battery life, check out these apps.

 Finally, if you are using an Android tablet, you’ll want to take advantage of the multitasking promise that the larger screens offer.
 Therefore, there are a number of “hovering” apps which replicate the behaviors found on regular desktop operating systems, as if you’re working with a bunch of app windows.
 There aren’t any apps which can take any regular Android app and stuff it into a window, but there are a handful which themselves offer the window feature.
 Some of these include Floating Browser Flux, DicePlayer, hovernote, and AirCalc.
 There’s more than just these, but these can get you started on your way to great multitasking.